wp-plugins/errnio-search-for-mobile/readme.txt

 == Description ==

-The **errnio search box for mobile** enhanced your site search capability by providing users a mobile search box.
+The **errnio search box for mobile** enhances your site search capability by providing users a mobile search box.
+Our insite search tool help your users reach the right content on your site.

 It also adds a new revenue and engagement layer to your site with a simple addition of a plugin.
 The plugin enables a gesture based search box tool to be added to any mobile browsing session.
 The box enhances regular browser elements, offering the user a lighter and more agile search box in place of the browser box.
 Without adding **ads** or **banners**, errnio can enhance your revenue.
 Make **more** money from your site with **no more** banners or ads.
 No more pushy advertising, be part of the revolution.
 Demo this on your site in seconds with our cool <a href="http://www.errnio.com" target="_blank">Simulator!</a>